 Victoria Derby Results

 The Victoria Derby has been won by only colts and geldings since 1924.
 Three horses have broken their maiden by winning the Victoria Derby.
-These were Martini Henry in 1883, Fire Oaks in 1990 and Redding in 1992.
+These were Martini Henry in 1883, Fire Oaks in 1990, Redding in 1992 and Preferment in 2014.
 In 2005, Clare Lindop became the first female jockey to ride in a Victoria Derby.
 She then became the first female to win the race aboard Rebel Raider in 2008.
 Trainer Gai Waterhouse was the first female trainer to win a Victoria Derby, claiming victory with Nothin’ Leica Dane in 1995.

 The fastest winning time by a Victoria Derby winner was Star Of The Real, who won the race in 2 minutes and 33.6 seconds in 1991.
 Bobbie Lewis posted the most wins of any jockey in the Victoria Derby, winning the race eight times from 1900-1927, while trainer James Scobie has also won the most Victoria Derby’s with eight triumphs from 1900-1937.